Trupocket

 3. User signs in via /v1/users/sign-in endpoint

-4. API returns access token
+4. API returns access token (expires in 1 hour)

 5. Include access token in all API requests via Authorization header